puneesh00/cs-mri-gan/README.md

 1. Run 'python training_model.py' to train the model, after checking the names of paths.

 ### Testing
+#### Testing the trained model:
+1. Run 'python test_model.py' to test the model, after checking the names of paths.
+#### Testing the pre-trained model:
-1. The pre-trained weights are available here.
-Download them in the repository folder.
+1. The pre-trained weights are available at: 20% undersampling, 30% undersampling.
+Download the required weights in the repository folder.
-2. Run 'python test_model.py' to test the model, after checking the names of paths.
+2. Run 'python test_model.py', after changing the names of paths.

 # Citation
 ```
 @misc{deora2019structure,
     title={Structure Preserving Compressive Sensing MRI Reconstruction using Generative Adversarial Networks},